nuuday/terraform-aws-eks-addons/modules/nginx-ingress-controller/readme.md

-# nginx-ingress-controler
 This terraform module deploy a Nginx Ingress Controller on an EKS cluster.

 ## Prerequisites
-This module uses the kubernetes.
+- This module uses the kubernetes.
-This module uses the helm provider.
+- This module uses the helm provider.

 ## Usage eaxmple
 ```